lersouza/bib-cleaner/README.md

 # Bib Cleaner

-BibCleaner is a very simple script that takes a LaTeX source file and multiple BibTex files to produces a new BibTex file containing only used references.
+BibCleaner is a very simple script that takes a LaTeX source file and multiple BibTex files to produce a new BibTex file containing only used references.

 To run it, type: